Eyad-Sharkawy/FCAI-OPP-Assignment-1-Image-Processing/README.md

 ## 🛠️ Building

 ### Using Qt Creator
-1. Open `ImageStudio.pro` in Qt Creator
+1. Open `PhotoSmith.pro` in Qt Creator
 2. Configure the project
 3. Build and run